 Hotel phone: +52 624 142 2666

-4. Hilton Los Cabos – Corridor, Tequila Cove
+3. Hilton Los Cabos Beach & Golf Resort – Corridor, Tequila Cove

-A contemporary, family-centric resort, the Hilton offers exceptional pools, accommodations, and plenty of activities for kids, families, and adults.
+A contemporary, family-centric resort, the Hilton offers exceptional pools, rooms, and plenty of activities for kids, families, and adults.
 The kids’ club for ages 4-12 hosts piñata parties and Mexican craft activities, while adults can take up mixology and cooking classes.
 Two fantastic, 24-hour pools overlook the only swimmable beach in the area; swim-up bars in the pools, swing bar on the beach.
 Rooms are spacious, beginning at 50 square meters, all with private balconies and some with outdoor Jacuzzis.
 Located in the Corridor next to Tequila Cove, exactly in between Cabo San Lucas and San Jose.

 Hotel phone: +52 624 145 6500

 4. Hotel El Ganzo – San Jose, Puerto Los Cabos

 Stylish, adults-only boutique with a rooftop pool, glass Jacuzzi, and a private beach club accessed by boat.
 With picturesque views of the marina and Sea of Cortez, along with chic décor, original murals, and live music by visiting artists and musicians-in-residence, El Ganzo offers a creative alternative to the usual beach getaway.
 Exceptional restaurants and bars feature ingredients grown onsite in the hotel’s culinary garden.
 Local elements feature heavily in their spa menu, with Baja flowers, mezcal, and agave incorporated into traditions from Bali, India, and Thailand.
 Located in Puerto Los Cabos near the San Jose Estuary, a fifteen-minute ride on one of their loaner bikes to the downtown arts district.

 Hotel phone: +52 624 104 9000